 The Rainforest Alliance has facts, virtual storybooks and online games to play.

 Try out some of these wonderful ideas on Pinterest from making a rainforest biome in a jar to a tree sloth and a rainforest pinata.

 Wow!
 William loved the idea of plants setting traps for animals and Rainforest for Kids was the beginning of his fascination with carnivorous plants.

-But I can easily show you how to make a terrarium for carnivorous plants and I'm sure your kids will love watching them catch insects.
+But I can easily show you how to make a terrarium for carnivorous plants like this sundew.

 If that sounds too complicated, Rainforest for Kids was the start of our love-affair with making things move on the page.